THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 structure is already fully outlined in a linear sequence of verse-verse-chorus.

-This vividly denotes Morrison’s never-dormant interest
+This vividly demonstrates Morrison’s enduring interest

 in the blues genre, specifically the "Chicago blues" style.